Ben-Blair/CUST_Script/README.md

 To find the version, press the three lines at the top right of your browser, press help, then about.

 Change your Name and Google Form URL in the Program.cs file (Line 15 & 16)

+HOW TO RUN:
+   Option 1 (Run via VS Code Interface):

+            Open the Program.cs file in Visual Studio Code.

+            Click the down arrow button next to the "Run" button (play button) in the top-right corner of the screen.

+            Select "Run Project Associated With This File".

+   Option 2 (In Terminal):

+            cd /path/to/Benjamin_is_Daddy
+            dotnet build
+            dotnet run